home-assistant/developers.home-assistant/docs/internationalization_translation.md

 title: "Translation"
 ---

-## How to start
-Translations for Home Assistant are managed through Lokalise, an online translation management tool.
+Translations for Home Assistant are managed through [Lokalise](https://lokalise.co/), an online translation management tool.
 Our translations are split between two projects, a backend project for platform-specific translations, and a frontend project for UI translations.
 Click the links below to join both projects!
 Even if your language is completely translated, extra proofreading is a big help!
 Please feel free to review the existing translations, and vote for alternatives that might be more appropriate.

 - [Join the frontend translation team](https://lokalise.co/signup/3420425759f6d6d241f598.13594006/all/)
 - [Join the backend translation team](https://lokalise.co/signup/130246255a974bd3b5e8a1.51616605/all/)